IMCIVREE study results

-IMCIVREE was studied in both children and adults in a yearlong clinical trial
+IMCIVREE was studied in both children and adults in a year-long clinical trial

 The clinical trial was the largest ever to assess weight and hunger reduction in people living with BBS.